 GHGRP Reported Data

-For reporting year (RY) 2017, over 8,000 facilities and suppliers reported to the greenhouse gas reporting program.
+For reporting year (RY) 2018, over 8,000 facilities and suppliers reported to the Greenhouse Gas Reporting Program (GHGRP).
 Among these reporters,

-- 7,544 facilities in nine industry sectors reported direct emissions.
+- 7,655 facilities in nine industry sectors reported direct emissions.

-- Reported direct emissions totaled 2.91 billion metric tons carbon dioxide equivalent (CO2e), about half of total U.S. greenhouse gas emissions;
+- Reported direct emissions totaled 2.99 billion metric tons carbon dioxide equivalent (CO2e), about half of total U.S. greenhouse gas emissions;

-- 967 suppliers of fossil fuels and industrial gases reported; and
+- 951 suppliers of fossil fuels and industrial gases reported; and

-- 98 facilities reported injecting CO2 underground.
+- 95 facilities reported injecting CO2 underground (Subpart UU).